ArtanaFio/TOP-Project-Calculator/README.md

 NOTE TO DEVELOPER:

 Things to Fix:
-    --- Fix the number of decimal places to a set amount to prevent overflow.
+    --- Fix the number of decimal places to a set amount to prevent overflow (screen can display up to 14-15 number places).
-    --- Re-enable the decimal button when non-numerical buttons are pressed.
-    --- Re-enable the +/- button when non-numerical buttons are pressed (except the decimal button).
     --- Include a "backspace" button to undo typos.
     --- Include keyboard support.
     --- Fix the numberString issue that occurs after the equal button is pressed.